Knowledge base

 mailman@domain.xyz

-(aid) and carefully store the created password (it will be used in the server configuration). - Add the following aliases (aid):
+(help) and keep the created password safe (it will be used in the server configuration). - Add the following aliases (help):

 - postorius